 When making the complaint, the passenger is first obliged to send their complaints to the particular airline either via email or in writing, and if that passenger is not satisfied with the outcome, he/she can make a formal complaint to the Nigerian Civil Aviation Authority (NCAA), the body regulating airlines in Nigeria.

 On the receipt of the complaint, the NCAA will conduct an investigation to which an assessment and a report will be prepared and NCAA will make their recommendations.

 After filling this form, the passenger must sign the document and send it to the requisite airline.

 The Nigerian Civil Aviation Act, 2006 is applicable to this document.
-Also, the regulations of the Nigerian Civil Aviation Commission, particularly Part 19 specifies the rights, duties and responsibilities of passenger is applicable to this document.
+Also, the regulations of the Nigerian Civil Aviation Commission, particularly Part 19 which specifies the rights, duties and responsibilities of passenger also applies to this document.